How to Make Water Kefir and Milk Kefir Plus Health Benefits

 In his online article The Top Seven Proven Health Benefits of Kefir, Dr. Jockers says the word "keif" is said to be derived from the Turkish word which loosely translates to "good feeling" or "feeling good."
 Kefir originated over 1000 years ago in the Caucasas Mountains in the country of Georgia.
 The tribes folk there were known for their longevity, living over 100 years with little disease.

-As the tribes folk in Georgi found, there are many health benefits to drinking kefir.
+As the tribes folk in Georgi found, there are many health benefits to drinking both water kefir and milk kefir.
 No one article covers them all.
 Here I will mention 12 of them:

 - A great source of many nutrients